 Make a detailed birth plan for the hospital, the adoptive couple, your family, friends, and doctors.
 Tell people exactly who you want in the room with you, when you want them in the room, and how you want it to go.
 For example, I told the nurse that I never wanted more than three people in the room, and if more than that came, she kicked them out for me.
 I also told the doctors I wanted the adoptive couple to get a nursery armband as well as myself and my mom.
 Have it your way.
 Do what you want.

-Make sure you work out the insurance situation from the minute you decide you are going to place.
-Either your agency, your attorney, or the adoptive couple should cover all of your expenses.
+Make sure you work out the insurance situation from the minute you decide you are going to place it.
+Either your agency, your attorney or the adoptive couple should cover all of your expenses.
 You do not want medical bills six months after you place telling you that you owe money for a baby who is no longer in your arms.
 If you have it all set up as soon as you can, you save yourself trouble and heartache–along with rude collectors.

 4. Postpartum Care